eclipsesource/tabris-js/doc/types.md

 - **value**: *any*
 The new value of the changed property.

-## Color
+## ColorValue

-Colors are specified as strings using one of the following formats:
+Colors can be specified as strings, arrays or [Color](./Color.html)/Color-like objects.

+A `Color` instance can be created with the `Color` constructor or using `Color.from`.

+A `Color`-like object is a plain object with "red", "green", "blue" and optional "alpha" properties.

+A color array has consist of 3 or 4 numbers between (and including) 0 and 255, i.e. `[red, green, blue, alpha]`.
+If omitted, alpha is 255.

+As a string the following formats can be used:
 * `#xxxxxx` Hexadecimal rgb
 * `#xxx` Hexadecimal rgb
 * `#xxxxxxxx` Hexadecimal rgba